-Do you feel inadequate when you can’t figure out why your baby is crying?
-Guilty when you can’t get the crying to stop?
-Exhausted from constantly doing things to try to make your baby happy, ever while consulting a checklist of needs that keeps getting longer and longer?
+Many parents feel inadequate when they can’t figure out why Baby is crying.
+Do you resonate?
+Or feel guilty when you can’t get the crying to stop?
+Or feel exhausted from constantly doing something to help your baby calm down, while consulting a checklist of needs that keeps getting longer and longer?

-It’s understandable that you feel this way, for it’s what society and tradition often lead parents to believe.
+It’s understandable that you feel this way–it’s what society and tradition often lead parents to believe.
 I have a different message.
-No, you’re not a bad parent.
+You’re not a bad parent.
 You’re an amazing, wonderful, and beautiful parent who wants the best for your child.

 I’m so sorry parents receive this message from so many directions.
 It’s a lot of pressure to:

 - Always understand exactly why your baby is crying